The Elusive Marsh Tit (Poecile palustris): A Closer Look

 Food Caching

-Like Coal Tits and Crested Tits, Marsh Tits are prodigious food cachers.
+Like Coal Tit and Crested tit, Marsh Tits are prodigious food cachers.
 They store large quantities of seeds (especially beechmast and hazel nuts) in autumn, hiding them individually in crevices in bark, under moss, or in the ground.
 This stored food is vital for winter survival.
 They possess an excellent spatial memory to retrieve these caches.

 Social Interactions

 They are typically seen alone or in pairs.
-In winter, they may occasionally join loose mixed-species feeding flocks but are generally less sociable than Blue or Great Tits.
+In winter, they may occasionally join loose mixed-species feeding flocks but are generally less sociable than blue or Great tit.
 They maintain pair bonds throughout the year and defend territories.

 Diet & Feeding Habits